northle/docs/src/docs/basics/dependency-injection.md

 ```
 :::

-The result will be the same but here you don't need to specify types in constructor.
+The result is the same but this way you don't need to specify types in the constructor.